Pharmacy Error Injury Attorneys

 As patients, we rely on pharmacists to accurately provide us with the medication our doctor has prescribed.
 Often, the medication is critical to our continued good physical or mental health.
 But, if the pharmacist makes a mistake, the results can be devastating.
 And, pharmacists do make mistakes.
 In fact, according to the National Patient Safety Foundation, for every 3 billion prescriptions filled, 30 million are filled inaccurately often causing serious injuries and even death.
 Pharmacy errors typically fall into two categories: (1) the wrong medication is provided or (2) the wrong dosage is provided.

 At The Law Offices of John Day, P.C. we have been privileged to represent clients who were injured as a result of pharmacy errors by both national chains as well as local pharmacies.
 If you believe you have been the victim of a pharmacy error, you should immediately consult with both your doctor and your pharmacist to: (1) get advice on how best to handle any potential complications or side-effects and (2) advise them of the error and document it occurred.
-Next, be sure to keep as evidence the prescription bottle and any literature provided by the pharmacy.
+Next, be sure to keep such as evidence the prescription bottle and any literature provided by the pharmacy.
 Do not return the medicine to the pharmacy and do not throw it away.
 Then, contact one of our experienced injury attorneys to arrange for a free, no-obligation consultation.

 From our experience in handling these types of cases, we have discovered there are a few steps you can take that may help you from becoming a victim of a pharmacy error.

 - If possible, do not get your prescriptions filled at the beginning of the month.
 A lot of elderly patients are on a limited budget and have to wait until their Social Security checks arrive before they can refill their monthly prescriptions.
 As a result, pharmacies are generally the busiest at the beginning of the month.
 An overworked and harried pharmacist is simply more likely to make a mistake.